Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 *♫“...the song we sang on that fateful night, it didn't actually sound anything like this song!…”♪*

 It lifted the mood a lot.
-By the end---or at least, by the time it *totally* stopped making sense---all four Humans were looking more alive than they had in a day or two.
+By the end - or at least, by the time it *totally* stopped making sense - all four Humans were looking more alive than they had in a day or two.
 Rees reached over the fire and his palm slapped against Jooyun’s in a high-five.

 “So our supermonkeys like story songs?
 Julian, you got any Weird Al on that speaker?”